 4.3.
 Procedures and requirements

 4.3.1.
-If a new Registrar notifies the existing Registrar that a Domain Name Holder has requested a transfer of their .nz domain name to that new Registrar under clause 4.2.3(a):
+If a Domain Name Holder has requested a transfer of their .nz domain name to a new Registrar under clause 4.2.2:

-b. the new Registrar must direct InternetNZ to process the transfer by updating the .nz Register to record the transfer
+b. the new Registrar must provide the authorisation code to InternetNZ and must direct InternetNZ to process the transfer by updating the .nz Register to record the transfer

 c. the existing Registrar and the new Registrar will be notified that the transfer has been recorded